openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 Now with every submission to Factory scripts are run automatically that do two different
         reviews before the package goes to human check-in review:

-  * The â€œlegal-autoâ€ review checks the updated package for changes in licenses.
+  * The “legal-auto” review checks the updated package for changes in licenses.

-  * The â€œfactory-autoâ€ review checks that the updated package builds actually in the devel project â€“ and if not, rejects it.
+  * The “factory-auto” review checks that the updated package builds actually in the devel project – and if not, rejects it.

-The â€œlegal-autoâ€ review has quite a long backlog at the moment and JÃ½rgen is working on
+The “legal-auto” review has quite a long backlog at the moment and Jýrgen is working on
-        moving some of the checks to rpmlint or osc checks â€“ so that the packager notices and fixes them before submission to Factory.
+        moving some of the checks to rpmlint or osc checks – so that the packager notices and fixes them before submission to Factory.

 Also, you can now submit packages to Factory even if you are not the maintainer of the